List of Death Note characters: Watari

 Watari (ワタリ) is L's assistant, providing logistics to the investigation team.
 Before the team is formed, he is the only person who has seen L, and the only one capable of contacting L directly.
 Like L, he represents himself with an Old English "W" on computer screens.
 He is also a fatherly figure to L. On the surface, he is Quillsh Wammy (キルシュ・ワイミー, Kirushu Waimī), a famous inventor and founder of Wammy's House, an orphanage for gifted children in Winchester, England.
 Watari is well trained in espionage and marksmanship.
 Rem kills Watari, along with L, in order to protect Misa.
 At the end of the manga, Roger Ruvie, the manager of Wammy House, becomes the new Watari for the third L, Near.
+He is also old.

 In the film, he is played by Shunji Fujimura, who felt that Watari's presence would "come alive" if he projected "the mood of this mysterious old gentleman without the air of livelihood."

 Matt

-Matt (マット, Matto), real name is Mail Jeevas (マイル・ジーヴァス, Mairu Jīvasu), is a cohort of Mello's.
+Matt (マット, Matto), real name Mail Jeevas (マイル・ジーヴァス, Mairu Jīvasu), is a cohort of Mello's.
 Matt was also a former resident of Wammy's orphanage, being one of its most talented despite his laziness.
 He is a chain smoker with a fondness for video games.
 Matt is Mello's helper as he performs espionage work and acts as an accomplice in Takada's kidnapping, which results in his death when he is shot by Takada's bodyguards.